 Usually either Burnt Umber + white, Raw Umber + white or Yellow Ochre.

-This can cause some hesitation if you are first starting painting as the yellow can seem too strong if you are painting a blue see scene for example, but you just need to have a little faith.
+Using Yellow Ochre can cause some hesitation if you are first starting painting as the yellow can seem too strong, but you just need to have a little faith!

 Are your watercolour techniques ruining your acrylics?

-If your coming to Acrylics or Oils from Watercolour you will naturally use too little paint.
+If you’re coming to Acrylics or Oils from Watercolour you will naturally use too little paint.